Policy Number: BFA-1200-002

 Academic units are required to review their course fee policies and assessments regularly, and to make adjustments in fee rates as appropriate.
 Deans are responsible for reducing excessive surpluses and or eliminating deficits within a reasonable time after the deficit occurs by using other discretionary funds if necessary.

-The University of Illinois at Chicago, or UI System Internal Audit department as well as other authorized external entities, may randomly select a number of course fees to be audited, at which time the responsible college may be asked to justify the account balance or document compliance with this policy.
+The University of Illinois Chicago, or UI System Internal Audit department as well as other authorized external entities, may randomly select a number of course fees to be audited, at which time the responsible college may be asked to justify the account balance or document compliance with this policy.

 Publication of Course Fees:

-The University of Illinois at Chicago will publish course fees online.
+The University of Illinois Chicago will publish course fees online.
 When a student enrolls in a course with a course fee, the student’s tuition and fee assessment will include the course fee.